pavankat/create-react-app-four/README.md

 and it'll tell you what your heroku app is

+#### getting a spotify api key

+You'll also have to go to https://developer.spotify.com/my-applications/ and make an application.
+Spotify asks for information, you can put down that you're making an app to learn how to use the spotify api

+#### setting up your environment variables on heroku for spotify

+go login to spotify and find the app you made then go to settings and then add the following environment variables:

+SPOTIFY_ID

+and

+SPOTIFY_SECRET

+then set the values to what spotify gave you.

-in your server.js file of the main app you make sure you're doing the following things:
+#### in your server.js file of the main app you make sure you're doing the following things:

 ```
 //use the server port if it's available (meaning we're on production) otherwise use 3001